Kseniia-Diak/goit-hw-01/README.md

 ## Author

-This project was created as part of the **GoIT Frontend Development Course** to practice fundamental HTML structuring principles.
+This project was created as part of the **GoIT FullStack Development Course** to practice fundamental HTML structuring principles.